codefresh-io/dind/cleaner/README.md

  - /var/lib/docker/dind-volume/events/  - directory with files of docker events list from previous builds.

 ##### Environent Variables:
-  CLEAN_PERIOD_SECONDS
+  CLEANER_DRY_RUN - do not actually delete - "echo docker rmi" instead of "docker rmi" CLEAN_PERIOD_SECONDS
   CLEAN_PERIOD_BUILDS - we will launch clean if last clean was more than CLEAN_PERIOD_SECONDS seconds ago
            or there was more than  CLEAN_PERIOD_BUILDS nuilds since last build